Set up of a Liaison office in France

-The parent company must appoint a local representative who will register the office with the one-stop -shop company portal , a new provision from Jan.
-2023, and accordingly with the local social security authorities and with the tax office if required.
+The parent company must appoint a local representative who will register for the office with the one-stop -shop company portal , a new provision from Jan.
+2023, and, accordingly, with the local social security authorities and with the tax office if required.
 A mandate of power is required.

 Appointing a representative in France to manage formalities

 - Perform the procedures yourself, acting under the authority vested by the foreign company as the future legal representative of the company’s new establishment in France.

 - Delegate powers to a local representative of trust to represent you.